 Applications and Forms

 If the dealer didn't take care of it, or you're registering a used car, you'll need to complete form VSD-190.
 This form covers both registering and titling of your car.
 You can access the form online.
 Once you fill it out, you need to take it to your nearest Secretary of State's office within seven days, along with other required paperwork.
 You can also mail all of your documentation to the following address: Vehicle Services Department, ERT Section Rm.
-424, 501 S. Second Street, Springfield, IL 62756.
+424, 501 S. Second Street, Springfield, Illinois 62756.